FILING DEADLINE – Kuznicki Law - GuruFocus.com

-CEDARHURST, N.Y., March 01, 2023 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Y-mAbs Therapeutics, Inc. (NasdaqGS: YMAB), if they purchased the Company’s securities between October 6, 2020 and October 28, 2022, inclusive (the “Class Period”), including shares of Rodgers Silicon prior to July 15, 2021.
-Shareholders have until March 20, 2023 to file lead plaintiff applications in the securities class action lawsuit.
+CEDARHURST, N.Y., March 01, 2023 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Sotera Health Company (NasdaqGS: SHC), if they purchased or otherwise acquired the Company’s shares (i) pursuant and/or traceable to the Company’s November 2020 initial public offering (the “IPO”); (ii) pursuant and/or traceable to the Company’s March 2021 secondary public offering (the “SPO,” and together with the IPO, the “Offerings”); and/or (iii) between November 20, 2020 and September 19, 2022, inclusive (the “Class Period”).
+Shareholders have until March 27, 2023 to file lead plaintiff applications in the securities class action lawsuit.

 Kuznicki Law PLLC is committed to ensuring that companies adhere to responsible business practices and engage in good corporate citizenship.
 The firm seeks recovery on behalf of investors who incurred losses when false and/or misleading statements or the omission of material information by a Company lead to artificial inflation of the Company's stock.
 Attorney advertising.
 Prior results do not guarantee similar outcomes.